Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 Simply click on the deleted topic to restore it.
 Like deleting restoring will also restore it's children recursively.

 **Note**: It will retore with your all changes made in this session too.
-Means your all hardwork in this session won't vanish because of a accidental delete key press
+Means your all hard work in this session won't vanish because of a accidental delete key press
 ### Rename
 To rename an existing `topic`
 Renaming a `topic`: